Carmentis/carmentis-docs-source/docs/how-to/deploy-node.md

 ## Prerequisites
 - For *replicator nodes*, a laptop is enough even more when testing the network.
 In production, we recommend a server with at least 2 cores and 4GB of RAM.
 - For *validator nodes*, we recommend a server with at least 2 cores and 4GB of RAM.
-The server should be externally accessible with a public IP address and a *domain name*.
+The server should be externally accessible with a public IP address and a *domain name* (e.g., `node.your-domain-name`) pointing to your server.
 We do not assume the server to handle TLS as we use a reverse proxy server (like Caddy) to handle TLS while it is not mandatory.

 ## Set up node configuration